code0monkey1/clean-architecture-typescript-learn/README.md

                                 }
                           ```

-1. Finally , we're going to add an `in memory implementation of mongodb` for testing with jest.
+1. Next, we're going to add an `in memory implementation of mongodb` for testing with jest.
       1. Install `@shelf/jest-mongodb` package as a dev dependency.

             ```